psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 # Executing a Print (Managers, Trained Users under supervision)

 When it comes time to actually execute your print, use the generaged G-Code or Preform and follow the appropriate SOP for the printer.

-[See here to find the appropriate guide](/doc/equip/printer)

-**Mark the print as started in the queue!**
+[See here to find the appropriate guide](/doc/equip/printer) **Mark the print as started in the queue!**
 **Write the number of the print on a sticky note and place that sticky note on the printer!!!**

+# For Ultimaker 3
+# Printing Over Network

+- This printer now prints over network, rather than using flash drives.
+Follow the following steps to print over Network
+- Step 1: Ensuring you are slicing on the right profile
+    - In the upper left corner of Cura there is a drop down menu which allows you to pick profiles for Ultimaker 2, Ultimaker 3, etc. Select "Ultimaker-001C0F" and set up your print as usual.
+Settings on right hand side do not need to be changed, unless you would like to select a different quality of print a.k.a layer height.
+Slice, and select "Print over network".
+- Step 2: Giving Permission to Print
+    - On the top of Cura, there are three options: Prepare, Preview, and Monitor.
+Select "Monitor".
+    - Near the top of the page, there will be an image of the printer.
+Next to it, there is a link which says "Monitor Printer" with a little symbol of a box with an oblique arrow through it.
+Select "Monitor Printer".
+This will open the queue.
+    - There should be only your print in the queue.
+If there are more, select the three dots on the lower left hand side, and select "Delete Print".
+    - On the block with your prints' name on it, there will be a flag on the right hand side which has a hazard symbol with words "Action Required".
+Underneath of it will be an option which says "Show Details".
+Select this, and another window will open up.
+On this window, select "Override configuration and start print?".
+Select this, and your print will start.
+Make sure build plate is clean, with new glue in place.

 # Post-Processing (Managers, Users with Supervision)
 Some prints require post-processing.
 For example, Formlab prints require an alcohol bath and UV light exposure.
 If a print requires special post-processing, make sure the sticky note stays with the part on whatever machine it is currently in.
 If support material needs to be trimmed, this should be done by the user, to avoid potential damage to the print.

 Mark the part as post-processing on the queue.